9 Exercise Habits That Are Destroying Your Body After 50—and What to Do Instead

-Regular exercise is a crucial part of the process if you want to stay healthy, strong, and mobile as you age.
+Regular exercise is essential if you want to stay healthy, strong, and mobile as you grow into your golden years.
 However, it's important to note that not all exercise is created equal.
 If you want to maximize your longevity, there are certain exercise habits you should avoid at all costs.
-We're here with five exercise habits that can destroy your body after 50, so listen up closely.
+We're calling out nine harmful exercise habits for people over 50 and what to do instead, so listen closely.

 Making the following mistakes over time means missing out on the multitude of benefits from exercise as a whole when properly programmed.
 According to research, engaging in physical activity such as resistance training can decrease or even reverse certain natural occurrences that happen with age, such as the loss of bone density and muscle mass, reduced balance, increased risk of falls, and decreased mobility.
 These are all things you want to delay or avoid for as long as possible so you can continue to lead the independent life you love.